Should you be using AI to manage your health in 2026?

 “Give me a supplement protocol for fatigue, brain fog, and gut issues.”

 This gets you a shopping list.
 You’ll feel like you’re taking action.
-But you’re no closer to understanding what’s actually happening.
+But you’re no closer to understanding what’s actually happening — and the protocol has no way of knowing whether it fits your situation.

 “I’m 42 and dealing with fatigue (worse in mornings), brain fog (gets better after eating), and digestive issues (bloating, irregular bowel movements).
 This has been developing over about 18 months.
 I eat fairly clean and sleep okay, but don’t wake up refreshed.
 My GP checked my thyroid 6 months ago and said it was normal.
 What patterns commonly link these symptoms?
 What would help me work out which is most relevant?”